POLIS: CULTURAL PLANNING

 CYNTHIA M. AMMERMAN

 Ms. Ammerman has developed a unique skill set related to the built environment, the arts and humanities including advocacy, cultural policy, event production, and organizational branding.
 As a leader, Ms. Ammerman's work philosophy is rooted in memory, placemaking, and dialogue.
-Her accomplishments include Co-Founder of the Kansas City Latin Jazz Orchestra, authoring National Register of Historic Places nominations, presentations in Berlin, Germany, Graz, Austria, Prague, Czech Republic; Warsaw, Poland; Santiago, Chile and business development and outreach in South America with local & federal agencies, artists and NGOs.
+Her accomplishments include Co-Founder of the Kansas City Latin Jazz Orchestra, authoring National Register of Historic Places nominations, presentations in Berlin, Germany, Graz, Austria, Prague, Czech Republic; Warsaw, Poland; Santiago, Chile and business development, film projects, & outreach in South America with local & federal agencies, artists and NGOs.
 Her public & private project experience includes the geographies of the New York, New Jersey, Pennsylvania, and the Midwestern United States.
 Of utmost importance to Ms. Ammerman is honoring the local presence and accomplishments of the artists and people who make relevant impacts in their own communities and beyond.

 Her formal education includes liberal arts studies in philosophy and history; and a self-tailored masters studies program exploring urbanism and historic preservation.